khadas/khadas_docs/linux/source/vim2/KbiGuidance.md

-title: KBI Guidance for Khadas VIM2/VIM3/Edge
+title: KBI Guide
 ---

+{% note info VIM1 doesn't support KBI %}
+{% endnote %}

 KBI is an abbreviation for Khadas Bootloader Instructions, which is developed to fulfill the following purposes:
 * Manage the programmable MCU